 Type Assertion Functionsโ

-s take up more space and add more runtime logic than as
+Those ifs take up more space and add more runtime logic than as assertions.

 To make our code a little more readable, we can extract a utility function known as a "type assertion function".
 A type assertion function takes in a value, throws an error if the value doesn't match an expected type, and otherwise returns the value.
 When paired with a type predicate function, a type assertion function can inform TypeScript's type system that a value is an instance of a branded type.